EasyAbp/EasyAbpGuide/docs/Module-Development-Specification.md

 ### Inherits ExtensibleObject

-Classes with ExtraProperties should inherit `ExtensibleObject`.
-Otherwise, you should add `[Serializable]` attribute to the class and add `[JsonInclude]` to the ExtraProperties property.
+Classes with `IHasExtraProperties` should inherit `ExtensibleObject`.

+Otherwise, you should make sure:
+   1. The class has `[Serializable]` attribute.
+   2. The ExtraProperties property has `[JsonInclude]` attribute.
+   3. The ExtraProperties property has a protected setter.

 ### Using IClock